Mark Edward: Criticism

 In his book, Psychic Blues: Confessions of a Conflicted Medium, which includes details of his time working for the Psychic Friends Network, Edward describes himself as walking both sides of the line.
-“My magician friends—many of them skeptics—thought I was selling out to the psychics, and the psychics thought I was selling out to the skeptics.”
+"My magician friends—many of them skeptics—thought I was selling out to the psychics, and the psychics thought I was selling out to the skeptics."
 Many skeptics, who are magicians and mediums, consider themselves not only uniquely qualified, but also obligated to teach the public that psychics are fake.
 They consider it a moral duty to inform their audience that they are performing tricks and not using supernatural powers.
 Edward used his expertise as a mentalist to expose the charlatans as frauds, but prefers not to use disclaimers, defending his work as a psychic as pure entertainment.
-“It’s as if he believes he can deceive people and enlighten them at the same time.”
+"It's as if he believes he can deceive people and enlighten them at the same time."
 Edward stated in his book that using a disclaimer is like ordering a dinner at a fancy French restaurant and, just when the waiter is about to serve the meal, the chef comes out and says it came out of a can.
-His critics would argue that the problem isn't that the appreciation for the meal was ruined.
-The problem is that the customer paid a premium price for canned food.
+His critics would argue that the problem is not that the appreciation for the meal was ruined; the problem is that the customer paid a premium price for canned food.